 The Power of Arbitration Agreements in Patent Royalty Disputes

-The recent case, Zimmer Biomet Holding v Insall, resulted in a judgment requiring the licensee to continue paying royalties even after expiration of patent upon which the license agreement was predicated.
-The holding is clearly in conflict with Supreme Court precedent, but was upheld anyway based upon the arbitrator’s unreviewable interpretation of the underlying agreements.
+The recent case, Zimmer Biomet Holding v Insall, resulted in a judgment requiring the licensee to continue paying royalties after patent expiration.
+The holding conflicts with Supreme Court precedent, but was upheld based on the arbitrator’s unreviewable interpretation of the agreements.

 There are two key precedents at issue in the Zimmer dispute: Brulotte v Thys, and Kimble v Marvel.

 The dispute between Zimmer and Insall centered around a license to a knee replacement technology.
 The original 1991 agreement defined specifically that Zimmer would pay royalties to Insall on the sale of products covered by Insall’s patents.
-In 1998, the agreement was updated to include a statement that 1% of royalties would be calculated on sales of Zimmer’s NexGen Knee family of products, not necessarily covered by the patents.
+But in 1998, the agreement was updated.
+The update stipulated that 1% of royalties would be calculated on sales of Zimmer’s NexGen Knee family of products.
+Those weren’t necessarily covered by the patents.

 The issue was brought to the district court when Zimmer tried to get the arbitration award vacated on the basis that it violated the public policy established in Brulotte.
 The Insall estate motioned to dismiss and asked the court to uphold the arbitration’s decision.
 The district court agreed with the Insall estate and confirmed the arbitration award.